Prospective

 What type of Ph.D. applicant are you looking for?

-We usually seek a Ph.D. applicant with high quality research experience and a strong academic record demonstrated by their GRE scores, strength of undergraduate institution, and GPA (3.5 or greater is preferred).
-In addition, we look for outstanding letters of recommendation (from doctoral-level academic, research-oriented psychologists, if possible) and a statement of purpose that indicates an understanding of the field and specification of the student's interests and goals.
+We usually seek a Ph.D. applicant with high quality research experience and a strong academic record demonstrated by the strength of undergraduate institution, GPA (3.5 or greater is preferred), and GRE scores (if submitted).
+In addition, we look for outstanding letters of recommendation and a statement of purpose that indicates an understanding of the field and specification of the student's interests and goals.
 In other words, we select students who we believe are the best "match" for our lab.
 Other qualities sought include strong writing skills, initiative, capacity to work with community partners, and ability to work as part of a large, collaborative research team.

 How does the admissions process work?